sojol4242/c_academic/README.md

 ```
 # it is a repo based on our c programming course

-# I added a basic topics of c.
+# here we will able to learn basic topics of c.
 If anyone can access and modify this repo you can.

 # All code you can access topic wise in above file or folder